Panasonic G1 vs Leica D-LUX Typ 109

 The Panasonic Lumix DMC-G1 and the Leica D-LUX (Typ 109) are two digital cameras that were announced, respectively, in September 2008 and September 2014.
 The G1 is a mirrorless interchangeable lens camera, while the D-LUX Typ 109 is a fixed lens compact.
 Both cameras are equipped with a Four Thirds sensor.
-The Panasonic has a resolution of 12 megapixel, whereas the Leica provides 12.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 12 megapixels, whereas the Leica provides 12.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G1 vs Leica D-LUX Typ 109

 The side-by-side display below illustrates the physical size and weight of the Panasonic G1 and the Leica D-LUX Typ 109.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G1 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica D-LUX Typ 109 is notably smaller (25 percent) than the Panasonic G1.
 In this context, it is worth noting that neither the G1 nor the D-LUX Typ 109 are weather-sealed.